Bubblin-Superbooks/superbook-tech-interview-handbook/README.md

 ---

-### THE MANUSCRIPT, ala this repo.

-The manuscript on this repo has been generated programmatically using [Bookiza Abelone](https://bookiza.io), [h2s](https://github.com/bookiza/h2s) and a few other sanitization libraries.

-:point_right: As part of the vocabulary of publishing with Bookiza, this git repo is the `manuscript` whereas the &apos;consumer-ready&apos; distributable form i.e. `book` is hosted _live_ on the url at the top.

-### GOING FULLSCREEN

-To be able to read the book in [fullscreen mode](https://bubblin.io/blog/fullscreen-api-ipad), please try the following steps:

-- Open the book on iOS (&gt; 12.00) Safari
-- Tap the `...` button at bottom right of the screen to open Superbook controls.
-- Tap `&#x292E;` on the top right (middle button) to go fullscreen.

-iPadOS Safari v12.0 and above only.

-### CONTRIBUTIONS

-Contributions are super welcome.

-1. If you are good at spotting typographical errors, detect (and fix) the widows &amp; orphans and understand how line-tracking works for texts, go ahead submit your PR.

-2. This book may contain older illustrations.
-Feel free to replace those with new art of your own.
-All approved art will be reciprocated with credit (link) on the book to the artist.

-Optionally, you can also fork this book and publish your own edition of the work with your own take.
-See details below.

-## HACKING, FIXES AND TRANSLATIONS
+## HACKING, FIXES AND TRANSLATION TO OTHER LANGUAGES

 #### A. HACK THE BOOK

-To mint your own edition of say `Pride &amp; Prejudice` (you can re-typeset, add new art or illustrations or translate to another language), follow the below given steps:
+To fork your own edition or to add new art or illustrations or to translate to another language, follow the below given steps:

 1. Fork this repository to your own Github Account,
-2. Clone the forked project to your local,
+2. Clone the repo,
-3. Install [Bookiza](https://bookiza.io) globally.
-This requires node and npm,
+3. Install the [Bookiza](https://bookiza.io) binaries (This will require node and npm on your machine),
-4. `cd` into the repo and `$ npm install` to install the dependencies
+4. `cd` and `$ npm install` the dependencies
-5. Start the server with `$ bookiza server`
+5. And start dev server with `$ bookiza server`

-Bookiza will build the manuscript on project and serve it like a book over `localhost:4567`.
-Open the project on your favorite text editor (Visual Studio, Sublime) and hack away, and feel free to republish your own new edition!
+Bookiza will stitch the manuscript together and print the book on `localhost:4567`.
+Now open the project on your favorite text editor (Visual Studio, Sublime) and hack away!

-If you end up creating a new avatar of this book, please leave us a note here.
-We love looking at interesting new takes from people across the world and will also be super happy to help you publish it online.
+Feel free to submit a PR!

-#### B. SUBMITTING FIXES
+#### B. SUBMITTING FIXES or UPDATES

-PRs are absolutely welcome, although issues pertaining to only the book on this repository may be raised here.
+PRs are absolutely welcome, but we also accept changes via other standard channels.

 #### C. TRANSLATIONS

-Translation to other languages or new takes of English itself from the original (old) script may earn you a copyright.
-If you fork a new edition with a translation of your own, we might consider your work for a premium publication.
+Translation to other languages is super welcome.

 ### SOURCE:

 The scroll (or file) of this book was sourced from [Gutenberg.org](http://gutenberg.org).

-### CONTACT US

-<a href="https://bubblin.io/blog/contact">Contact us</a> by mail **once** if someone on our team doesn&apos;t already respond within 24 hours.
-Sometimes we get a lot of mail.
-Do not follow-up with a second mail unless absolutely necessary.

 ## LICENSE

+-TBD- with Yangshun.

 The body of work on this book i.e. manuscript (text, illustrations etc.) is either in public domain or is available under a Free Culture license as indicated below: